 Bitter melon is best known as a traditional medicine to treat diabetes.
 Some studies suggest it may have a benefit, while others do not.
 In early studies, bitter melon fruit -- and supplements -- seemed to improve blood sugar levels over time.
 But other studies have not shown any improvement in blood sugar.
 More research is needed.

 There's no standard dose for bitter melon.
-Some people eat a small melon daily.
+Some people eat a small melon daily or drink a small amount of the juice.
 Ask your doctor for advice.

 Can you get bitter melon naturally from foods?